-The Complete Bruges Belgium Travel Guide
+The Complete Bruges, Belgium Travel Guide

-LAST UPDATED – 10/18/22 – The Complete Bruges Belgium Travel Guide
+LAST UPDATED – 2/16/24 – The Complete Bruges, Belgium Travel Guide

 If you have dreamed of visiting the canals of Venice, Italy, but aren’t overly thrilled about having to contend with the large crowds that flock to the beautiful coastal town of Italy, you may want to think about visiting Bruges, Belgium instead.
 Located less than an hour away from the capital city of Brussels by train, the small town of Bruges is frequently voted as one of the most beautiful cities in Europe because of its breathtaking canals, unique and wonderful architecture, long and interesting history, and tasty cuisine.
-These are just some of the incredible things that you will learn about the city in my Bruges Belgium Travel Guide.
-The city of Bruges might be small, but it is home to more castles per square inch than any other country on this planet.
-In fact, roughly 50 of the 470 castles that are found in the Flanders region are located around Bruges.

 Bruges Travel Guide

-In this Bruges Belgium Travel Guide, I am going to give you all of the information you need to plan a successful trip to Bruges, Belgium.
-I cover the best times to visit and the best ways to get there so that you can maximize what you are able to see and do on your trip.
+In this Bruges, Belgium Travel Guide, I am going to give you all of the information you need to plan a successful trip to Bruges, Belgium.
+I cover the best times to visit and the best ways to get there so that you can maximize what you can see and do on your trip.
 In addition, I outline the top things to see and do while you are there and where the best places to stay and eat are.
 With this information in hand, you can be confident that your trip to Bruges will be one that you remember for the rest of your life.

 At a Glance